 Sam Magill (Facilitator), Senior Facilitator, Sacramento State Consensus and Collaboration Program (CCP), opened the meeting by thanking US Environmental Protection Agency (EPA) for hosting a tour of the Sulphur Bank Mercury Mine that morning.
 He reviewed the agenda and logistics for the day and introduced Caroline Godkin.
-Ms. Godkin introduced herself as the Deputy Secretary for Legislation at the California Natural Resources Agency (Resources), and the Resources Secretary's designee to chair the Blue Ribbon
+Ms. Godkin introduced herself as the Deputy Secretary for Legislation at the California Natural Resources Agency (Resources), and the Resources Secretary's designee to chair the Blue Ribbon Committee.
+She asked the Committee members to introduce themselves.
+With thirteen out of fifteen committee members, a quorum was present.
+Ms. Godkin thanked US Environmental Protection Agency (EPA) and everyone who joined the morning tour and opened the floor for Assembly member Cecilia Aguiar-Curry and Resources Secretary Wade Crowfoot to make remarks.

-Ms. Godkin opens the Mercury Mine Tour, introducing Secretary Crowfoot and Assemblymember Aguiar-Curry
+Ms. Godkin opens the Mercury Mine Tour, introducing Secretary Crowfoot and Assemblymember Aauiar-Curry